COVID-19 pandemic in Nevada: Epidemiology and medical response

 In early 2020, the state began preparing for a potential coronavirus outbreak.
-On March 22, 2020, Sisolak named Jim Murren to lead the state's COVID-19 Response, Relief & Recovery Task Force.
-In Clark County, the Southern Nevada Water Authority began monitoring sewage water in March 2020, to detect the virus and help predict areas where it could break out.
+On March 22, 2020, Sisolak named businessman Jim Murren to lead the state's COVID-19 Response, Relief & Recovery Task Force.
+In Clark County, the Southern Nevada Water Authority began monitoring sewage water that month, to detect the virus and help predict areas where it could break out.

+On April 1, 2020, Sisolak activated the Nevada National Guard to help deliver medical supplies.
+Within a few weeks, he announced that an additional 700 members of the National Guard would join the coronavirus efforts.
+Most of them would be stationed in Las Vegas, where they would set up alternate care facilities, help with food banks, and provide medical support.
+The Nevada National Guard concluded its mission on April 1, 2022, after two years.
+It was the longest activation in Nevada history since World War II.

-In June 2020, Clark County reported the state's first case of multisystem inflammatory syndrome in children (MIS-C), a disease that is caused by COVID-19.
-In August 2020, Nevada reported a case of COVID-19 reinfection in a 25-year-old man from Reno, who had tested positive for the virus twice, in April and June 2020.
-He was the first confirmed person in the U.S., and one of five worldwide, to become reinfected.
+In June 2020, Clark County reported the state's first case of multisystem inflammatory syndrome in children (MIS-C), a disease caused by COVID-19.
+In August 2020, Reno reported the first U.S. case of COVID-19 reinfection.
 As of April 2022, the state had more than 22,000 reported reinfections, out of approximately 700,000 cases.
-As of June 2022, reinfections accounted for approximately 14 percent of all cases in Nevada.
+As of June 2022, reinfections accounted for approximately 14 percent of all Nevada cases.

 In January 2021, Las Vegas became the third U.S. city with a federally supported clinic offering bamlanivimab, a COVID-19 treatment.
 A European strain of COVID-19 initially made up the majority of cases in Nevada.
 Statewide, the SARS-CoV-2 Delta variant became the dominant strain of COVID-19 in mid-2021.